Read transcripts of debates in both Houses

 Browse teaching resources by key stage, subject, theme or resource type

-To vote in UK elections and referendums you need to be on the electoral register.
-Find out how to register to vote, how you can take part in an election and what referendums have been held in the United Kingdom.
+To vote in the UK general election on Thursday 7 May 2015, you need to be on the electoral register.
+Find out how to register to vote and about the different ways you can cast your vote, so you can take part.

 General elections explained, for 11-18 year olds:

-Learn how the right to vote has been extended to different sectors of society over the years
+Before 1918 no women were allowed to vote in parliamentary elections.
+Discover how the right to vote was extended to different sectors of society over the years.